AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

 By simply attending a training, does not guarantee that users retain everything that is taught.
 On the other hand, social learning allows users to use the expertise around them to get exactly the information they need.
 In turn users can quickly apply that information to complete a task, and achieve a goal.

-Similarly, Learning Manager Social Learning feature allows users to be able to interact with one another by being able to share and learn from content. &nbsp;
+Similarly, Learning Manager Social Learning feature allows users to be able to interact with one another by being able to share and learn from content.

 On this platform, the different type of content that can be shared are video, audio, screenshot, text, question, and poll.
-Users can also share their online learnings with their peers by using the&nbsp;**Share to Social bookmarklet**.&nbsp;For more information, see&nbsp; [Share to Social Learning](share-to-social.md).
+Users can also share their online learnings with their peers by using the **Share to Social bookmarklet**.
+For more information, see  [Share to Social Learning](share-to-social.md).

-Content can also be posted inside a board with the help of the **Adobe Learning Manager desktop application**.&nbsp;For more information, see&nbsp; [Adobe Learning Manager app for desktop](../adobe-captivate-prime-app-for-desktop.md).
+Content can also be posted inside a board with the help of the **Adobe Learning Manager desktop application**.
+For more information, see  [Adobe Learning Manager app for desktop](../adobe-captivate-prime-app-for-desktop.md).

 Only if the administrator enables Social Learning, the feature is visible to a learner .